ALearningCurve/networked-uno/README.md

 I built this project using Visual Studio and C++ 17, so you *should* find similar success with that setup.
 Note that because the project uses WinSock2 API, you probably will only be able to build the project on a windows machine.

 ## Improvements
-This project was made over the course of many months and shifting goals of what I wanted to get out of it, but there are still some improvements.
-The shifting goals and ideas for the project is why it supports two methods of play (using the TCP Game Server or locally sharing a single terminal)!
+This project was made over the course of many months and served as a learning project for me.
 As a result of the learning that took place throughout the project I recognize some improvements that can be made, but for the sake of me pursuing my other passions, I am not sure I will come back to fix them:
 - For clarity/efficiency it would be nice to replace shared_ptr with unique_ptr to reflect ownership of the Card class in the Player, GameState, and Deck classes (right now they use shared_ptr)
-- Create interface types for the TCPServer and models to enable them to easily be swapped out in the future (for good design)
+- Create interface types for the TCPServer and models to enable them to easily be swapped out in the future (for good design).
+Also add a translation layer so that the C++ server can run on other platforms and is not limited by WinSock2.
 - Add tests and make sure our classes are testable
 - Add custom exception implementations to allow the controllers to distinguish between user input errors and actual internal errors